hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/README.md

 - [Subqueries](./syntax/subqueries.md)

     Subqueries are a standard feature of the SQL language that greatly enhances the expressiveness of a query.
-LiveSQL implements all typical subqueries such as scalar subqueries, table expressions, `IN/NOT IN`, `EXISTS/NOT EXISTS`, assymmetric operators, CTEs (Common Table Expressions) &mdash; the `WITH` clause, recursive CTEs, and lateral joins.
-Plain and correlated subqueries can be expressed in LiveSQL.
+LiveSQL implements all typical subqueries such as scalar subqueries, table expressions, `IN/NOT IN`, `EXISTS/NOT EXISTS`, assymmetric operators, CTEs (Common Table Expressions), and lateral joins.
+The `WITH` and `WITH RECURSIVE` clauses are implemented.
+Aditionally, plain and correlated subqueries can be expressed in LiveSQL.

 - [Extending LiveSQL Functions](./extending-livesql-functions.md)